-The first pace you get to is the Raised Terrace that overlooks the deck.
+The first place you get to is the Raised Terrace that overlooks the deck.
 The Pool entrance is a floor above the Pool, so as you leave the hotel you will find yourselves raised up a floor.
 This Terrace is simply somewhere to pass through and down the ornate staircases but it pays to take a second on the terrace and really take in the elevated Vista over the pools and terrace.

 You then pass through Security, showing your room key, and down the stairs where you can pick up towels, and visit the small shop (prices are pretty painful) with sundry items, snack foods, and souvenirs.
-This is where you will meet your host should you have booked a Cabana or reserved Seating.
+This is where you will meet your host should you have booked a Cabana or Reserved Seating.

-There are two large pools as you can see from the Map.
+There are two large pools as you can see on the Map.
 Both have spacious terraces surrounding the, and offer some good space to cool off in the water.
 The long pool is brilliant for swimming and is just about a full 50m Olympic size, length!
 However, as the pool fills up on busy days there will be far too many bodies for proper swimming.

 Like most Vegas pools the long pool is a shallow and uniform depth, 3.6ft all around, enough to swim in, but enough to stand up at any point.